undesicimo/Storygen/README.md

 > [!NOTE]
 > Currently only supports React components
 >
-> Generation support for other frameworks are welcome!
+> PRs for generation support for other frameworks are welcome!

 ## Arguments